Deterministic Discrete Denoising: Experiments

 \subsection{Word-Level Text Generation}

 We also evaluate the proposed algorithm in word-level text generation, using the one billion words dataset (LM1B) \citep{LM1B}.
 The vocabulary size is $30,522$ and the output length is $128$ tokens.
-The model architecture follows the UDLM paper \citep{Schiff2025ICLR}, which is based on Transformer with 139M parameters.
-For evaluation, we generate 1,024 samples for each condition and compute the generative perplexity based on the GPT-2 Large pretrained model \citep{GPT-2} and the entropy.
+The model architecture follows the UDLM paper \citep{Schiff2025ICLR}, which is based on a Transformer with 139M parameters.
+For evaluation, we generate 1,024 samples for each condition and compute the generative PPL and MAUVE score \citep{Pillutla2021NeurIPS} based on the GPT-2 Large pretrained model \citep{GPT-2} as well as the entropy.

 Table \ref{tab:LM1B} shows the evaluation results.
-Our experiments are based on the HuggingFace (HF) UDLM checkpoint trained with LM1B provided by \cite{Schiff2025ICLR}.
-We note that the HF model appears to differ from the one used in their PPL evaluation, as the generative perplexity is substantially worse than the published values.
-The herding-based denoising significantly improves the perplexity compared to stochastic denoising for both $T=1024$ and $T=128$ steps, and even outperforms the published UDLM result for $T=1024$ steps, closing the gap to the autoregressive (AR) model.
-We also observe a slight trade-off between the perplexity and entropy, as reported in the OWT experiment of Duo \citep{Sahoo2025ICML}.
+In our reproduction experiment, the UDLM model trained using wrapped LM1B sequences performs worse than the published results \citep{Schiff2025ICLR}.
+Nevertheless, the herding-based denoising substantially reduces the PPL compared to stochastic denoising for both $T=1024$ and $T=128$ steps, outperforming the published UDLM (uniform) and MDLM (masked) results and even the autoregressive (AR) model.
+We also observe slightly lower entropy values and improved MAUVE scores.
+Overall, the proposed algorithm significantly improves the coherence and linguistic quality of the generated text while affecting the distributional metrics only minimally.
+It should also be noted that, unlike stochastic denoising, the generative PPL improves as the number of inference steps $T$ increases, which suggests that iterative refinement is enhanced through sample generation following the reverse Markov chain more faithfully.